CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 # 8 shell case standards
 ## 8.1 case path standard
 ### new feature path:
-We create folders for each cubrid version like this:
+We created folders for each cubrid version like this:
 ```
 PATH/TO/shell/_34_banana_pie
 PATH/TO/shell/_35_cherry